Arc Flash Study

 Don't Forget Training

 Training also reinforces a culture of safety.
-When workers understand the “why” behind PPE, labeling, and procedures, they’re more likely to comply and make safer decisions on the job.
+When workers understand the “why” behind PPE, labelling, and procedures, they’re more likely to comply and make safer decisions on the job.
 Ongoing education supports long-term risk reduction.

 Take the Next Step